cavo789/marknotes/readme.md

 -  `language` : your interface language.
 Be sure that strings are translated in that language.
 You can see that (or translate) in the `languages` node.
 -  `optimisation` :
    -  `cache` : do you wan to use the navigator cache ?
 If so, specify `1` here so that the needed meta will be added
+-  `tags` : (optional) a list of tags that you want to automatically select when the page is displayed
 -  `templates` :
    -  `screen` : you can change the template used by the Markdown script here.
 Just specify a filename without extension (so f.i. `MyTemplate`).
 You'll need to create that template : go to the `templates` folder, make a copy of the `screen.php` file and rename it to, f.i. `MyTemplate.php`.
 Edit and set the template to match yours needs.
    -  `html` : same for `screen` but the `html` template is used when the script generate .html files.